 A DNA sequence encoding the human LY86 (O95711) (Met1-Ser162) was expressed, fused with the Fc region of human IgG1 at the C-terminus.

 In general, recombinant proteins are provided as lyophilized powder which are shipped at ambient temperature.
 Bulk packages of recombinant proteins are provided as frozen liquid.
 They are shipped out with blue ice unless customers require otherwise.

 > 85 % as determined by SDS-PAGE

 < 1.0 EU per μg of the protein as determined by the LAL method

 Samples are stable for up to twelve months from date of receipt at -70℃

 The recombinant human LY86/Fc is a disulfide-linked homodimer.
 The reduced monomer comprises 383 amino acids and has a predicted molecular mass of 42.7 kDa.
 The apparent molecular mass of the protein is approximately 48 kDa in SDS-PAGE under reducing conditions

 Lyophilized from sterile PBS, pH 7.4 1.
-Normally 5 % - 8 % trehalose and mannitol are added as protectants before lyophilization.
+Normally 5 % - 8 % trehalose, mannitol and 0.01% Tween80 are added as protectants before lyophilization.
 Specific concentrations are included in the hardcopy of COA.
 2. Please contact us for any concerns or special requirements.

 Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.

 A hardcopy of COA with reconstitution instruction is sent along with the products.
 Please refer to it for detailed information.